maemo-leste/maemo-user-guide/source/chapters/clock.rst

 Here you can pick the snooze time of alarms.

 .. note:: Styling bug.
 Black text on black background.
 Text is visible only when selected.
-See :ref:`Known bugs`.
+See :ref:`summary:Known bugs`.

 |snooze-time|